mochacr0/react-training/README.md

-# React Intensive Assignment
+# React Training Assignment - KYC Application

-This project is an KYC application built as part of React Intensive Ad-hoc Training.
+This project is an KYC application built as part of React Training.

 ## Technologies Used